jmcnamara/mdbook_rust_xlsxwriter/src/examples/protection.md

-# Setting cell protection in a worksheet
+# Cell Protection: Setting cell protection in a worksheet

 Example of cell locking and formula hiding in an Excel worksheet using worksheet protection.